 Is the Truck Driver or the Trucking Company Liable for a Crash?

 People involved in track crashes often sustain serious and life-changing injuries, and many of these accidents result in fatalities.
-In 2019, there were 5,005 fatal accidents involving large trucks and other vehicles across the country, with 71% of deaths being the occupants of the other vehicles.
+In 2022, there were 5,936 fatal accidents involving large trucks across the country, with 70% of deaths being the occupants of other vehicles.

-If you are injured in a truck accident in New York, you need the experienced Syracuse truck accident lawyers at Catalano Law to help you navigate the complexities of New York Vehicle and Traffic Law and Federal Motor Carrier Safety Administration (FMCSA) regulations to ensure you receive the full compensation owed for your injuries.
+If you are injured in a truck accident in New York, you need the experienced Syracuse truck accident lawyers at Catalano Law to help you navigate the complexities of New York Vehicle and Traffic Law, as well as Federal Motor Carrier Safety Administration (FMCSA) regulations, to ensure you receive the full compensation owed for your injuries.

 Understanding who is liable in a trucking accident is crucial to filing a successful claim and receiving fair compensation.
-But, determining who is liable for a truck crash can be complex.
+But, determining who is liable for a commercial truck crash can be far more complex than in a collision between passenger vehicles.
 Several factors must be considered:

 • Was the accident caused solely by driver error?